U.S. SSN-888 Tigershark class Attack Submarine:

 Mega Damage: By Heavy torpedo warhead type (See revised Rifts torpedoes for details), can fire missiles (Long Range or Cruise) in special canisters as well (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of 2, 3, or 4.
+Rate of Fire: Can fire torpedoes one at a time or in volleys of two (2), three (3), or four (4) torpedoes.
 Reloading takes 1 full melee

 Payload: 4 Total (Has 48 torpedoes for reloads)